September 17th 2019

 But what does that mean for you and your hotel?
 Quite simply, businesses that fail to adapt will not survive.
 So, how do you harness those interactions to devise a winning hotel marketing strategy you can implement to both keep on top of things and stay ahead of the game?

 First of all, let’s make some assumptions.
 You run a good hotel or hospitality business, so you have got the basics covered.

-You’ve worked hard to make your hotel stand out, and differentiate your hotel from your competitors, you’re visible on all the major social networks, post regularly and interact with your followers, you’ve claimed your TripAdvisor page and you are listed on an OTA, such as booking.com and Expedia.
+You’ve worked hard to make your hotel stand out, and different from your competitors.
+You’re visible on all the major social networks, post regularly and interact with your followers.
+You’ve claimed your TripAdvisor page and you are listed on OTAs, such as booking.com and Expedia.

 So how do you regain the initiative?

 Follow these five steps to turbocharge your hotel marketing strategy and put your business on a winning course